BeastWoodBoy/Matrix/README.md

 # Matrix
-Super simple project primarily as a quick way to do simple operations on Matricies
+Built a matrix class because I was tired of using all these garbage tools online that make it hard to preform most operations at the same time.
+Project primarily as a quick way to do simple operations on Matricies

 In Future I hope to add RREF and eigen space functionality